Written by Jean Weissenberger (2nd edition),

-On 3 August 2016, the European Commission tabled a legislative proposal for a multiannual plan to manage some fisheries in the North Sea.
+The European Parliament is due to decide a position in plenary in advance of interinstitutional negotiations on a legislative proposal for a multiannual plan to manage some fisheries in the North Sea.
+For its part, the Council adopted its general approach in April 2017.
 This plan would cover demersal species (i.e. species living close to the sea bottom) in the EU waters in the North Sea and some adjacent maritime areas.
 These stocks are exploited by various fishing fleets using various fishing gear but often catching different species together (mixed fisheries).
 These demersal fisheries, conducted by several thousand EU vessels, represent over 70% of the EU catches in this area.

 - October 2016: Multiannual plan for North Sea demersal fisheries (1st edition)